-The details of the various categories of financial assets are outlined in note 9 (Listed investments), note11 (Receivables) and note 21 (Analysis of funds).
-The details of the various categories of financial liabilities are outlined in note 12 (Creditors: amounts falling due within one year).
+The details of the various categories of financial assets are outlined in note 12 (Financial Assets) and note14 (Trade receivables).
+The details of the various categories of financial liabilities are outlined in note 16 (Trade payables and other current liabilities).